antaresproject/docs/docs/getting_started/issues_reporting_guide.md

 1. Please DO NOT report it on public issue trackers.

-2. Send an issue description directly by contact e-amil placed on the bottom of page http://antaresproject.io.
+2. Send an issue description directly by contact e-mail: contact (at) antaresproject.io

 3. Description of security issue should contain the same details described [above](issues_reporting_guide.md#Reporting bugs).